Tips for falling asleep

 • Choose a constant bedtime

-If you go to bed as soon as you feel tired and wake up in the morning naturally without an alarm clock, you will enjoy the most restful sleep.
+If you go to bed as soon as you feel tired and wake up naturally in the morning without an alarm clock, you will enjoy the most restful sleep.
 Unfortunately, this scenario is more like a pipe dream.
-Still, you should try to establish a consistent sleep pattern where you go to bed at similar times every day, sleep for 7 to 9 hours, and get up - even on weekends.
+Nevertheless, you should try to establish a consistent sleep rhythm where you go to bed, sleep for 7 to 9 hours and get up at similar times every day - even at the weekend.
 This will allow your body to adapt and prepare itself optimally for sleep.

 A dark, quiet bedroom will help you fall asleep faster.
-Invest in opaque curtains or treat yourself to a cozy pair of sleep goggles.
+Invest in opaque curtains or treat yourself to a pair of cozy sleeping goggles.
 Also create a cool bedroom with a room temperature of around 18 degrees.

 • Keep your distance from screens

 Devices such as televisions, computers and smartphones emit light with a high blue component, which suggests to your brain that it is daytime.
-Therefore, turn off these devices about one to two hours before bedtime.
-If this is not possible, use the night mode or an app that filters the blue component.
+Therefore, switch these devices off about one to two hours before going to bed.
+If this is not possible, preferably use night mode or an app that filters the blue component.

 Avoid late and heavy meals.
-These strain your digestive tract and can interfere with falling asleep as well as sleeping through the night.
+These strain your digestive tract and can interfere with falling asleep and sleeping through the night.
 A light dinner about four hours before bedtime is ideal.
-Bananas or oatmeal, for example, contain a lot of magnesium, which helps your muscles relax.
-And remember: that espresso in the afternoon can keep you awake longer than you think.
-Try to drink your last coffee no later than noon.
+Bananas or oatmeal, for example, contain a lot of magnesium, which relaxes your muscles.
+And remember: that afternoon espresso can keep you awake for longer than you think.
+Try to drink your last coffee at lunchtime at the latest.

-• Exercise during the day, rest in the evening
+• Move during the day, rest in the evening

 Studies show that regular physical activity leads to better sleep.
 But be careful: intense exercise just before bedtime can actually prevent sleep.
-Integrate sport into your daily routine, but end the evening quietly, for example with a relaxation exercise.
+Integrate sport into your daily routine, but wind down at the end of the evening, for example with a relaxation exercise.

 Tools and aids: What helps to fall asleep?

 Are you looking for tips on how to fall asleep with effective aids?
 In addition to the general aspects listed above, there are some innovative tools that can help you drift off to dreamland more quickly.
-Based on an ancient principle from traditional Chinese medicine, a acupressure mat , for example, can help you relax and fall asleep more easily.
+Based on an ancient principle from traditional Chinese medicine, an acupressure mat for example, can help you to relax and fall asleep more easily.

-The special mat has hundreds of small spikes that distribute pressure to different points on your body,boosting your circulation and creating a feeling of relaxation .
-Some people report that 10 to 20 minutes on a acupressure mat before going to bed has a calming effect and helps them to fall asleep.
+The special mat has hundreds of small spikes that distribute the pressure to different points on your body, improve your promote blood circulation and a feeling of relaxation feeling.
+Some people report that 10 to 20 minutes on an on an acupressure mat before going to bed have a calming effect and help them fall asleep.
 Applying the mat to certain points, for example below the base of the skull (LG16) or on the inner crease of your wrist (H7), can enhance this effect.

-So-called "white noise machines" are devices that produce a constant, soothing sound and mask disturbing background noise.
+So-called "white noise machines" are devices that produce a constant, calming sound and mask disturbing background noise.
 The frequency ranges are represented in balanced proportions, without rising and falling pitches.
-This monotonous background noise is said to promote good sleep in both adults and children - which is why it is one of the most popular tips for falling asleep with a baby .
+This monotonous background noise is said to promote a good night's sleep in adults and children - which is why it is one of the most popular sleep aids. tips for putting babies to sleep among other things.

-By using essential oils, such as lavender or chamomile, aromatherapy diffusers can create a calming atmosphere.
+Through the use of essential oilssuch as lavender or chamomile, aromatherapy diffusers can create a calming atmosphere.
 The gentle scent of these oils is known to calm the mind and relax the body, which can also help you fall asleep.

 Last but not least, weighted blankets are popular tools for falling asleep and staying asleep: They are heavier than regular comforters and exert a gentle, even pressure on your body.
 This makes them feel safe and secure and can help you relax.